 - 6.1 The College will use its reasonable endeavours to offer suitable alternative employment to any member of staff who is displaced because of changed organisational circumstances.
-Suitable vacancies will be 'ring fenced' and will not be advertised, internally or externally, until any displaced member of staff has had the opportunity to consider the vacancy. - 6.2 Where an offer of redeployment is made the following salary protection conditions will apply: - Members of staff redeployed to posts with the same pay grade, or salary, will retain their current rate of salary; - Members of staff who apply for, and are redeployed to, a post which is one grade lower (or with more than a 10% average salary difference) than their current grade will continue to receive their current salary for up to one year.
+The College will consider whether it is appropriate for potentially suitable vacancies to be 'ring fenced' for a short period, meaning that wider recruitment would be briefly delayed. - 6.2 Where an offer of redeployment is made the following salary protection conditions will apply: - Members of staff redeployed to posts with the same pay grade, or salary, will retain their current rate of salary; - Members of staff who apply for, and are redeployed to, a post which is one grade lower (or with more than a 10% average salary difference) than their current grade will continue to receive their current salary for up to one year.
 After one year salary protection will end. - If pay is permanently reduced, frozen or increases are restricted, the College will: - retain the individuals existing leave entitlement; - issue revised written statements of main terms and conditions of service - offer reasonable and appropriate retraining facilities.